 DANCING MAKES ME JOYFUL

 DANCING MAKES ME JOYFUL

 A unique collaboration featuring works + performances by

-$\mathsf{LENA}\;\mathsf{LIV}\;+\;\mathsf{LINDY}\;\mathsf{NSINGO}$
+LENA LIV + LINDY NSINGO

 7 MAY - 15 AUGUST 2015

 Palazzo Flangini, Cannaregio 252, 30121 Venice +39 333 777 2252

 #DANCINGMAKESMEJOYFUL

 DANCINGMAKESMEJOYFUL.COM

 Thursday 7 May

 Friday, 8 May

 PRESS PREVIEW

 10.30 am

 Lindy Nsingo to perform.

 Panel Discussion between Lena Liv and Lindy Nsingo,

 moderated by Maura Reilly.

-LIVE PERFORMANCE

-11 am

-Lindy Nsingo to perform live at Palazzo Flangini.

-NEON TOUR BY WATER TAXI

-12 Noon

-OPENING RECEPTION

-6 pm

-Opening Reception between ground and first floor at Palazzo Flangini Trey Ratcliff to Photograph.
+LIVE PERFORMANCE 11 am Lindy Nsingo to perform live at Palazzo Flangini.
+NEON TOUR BY WATER TAXI 12 Noon OPENING RECEPTION 6 pm Opening Reception between ground and first floor at Palazzo Flangini Trey Ratcliff to Photograph.
 Catered antipasti.
 Black Robin and Blue Duck signature cocktails.
 Dagny and Two Cartoons to perform acoustic sets.
-Coinciding with the 56th Venice Biennale, contemporary artist Lena Liv and dancer/choreographer Lindy Nsingo present Dancing Makes Me Joyful from May 7 - August 15, 2015, at Palazzo Flangini, on the Canal Grande in Venice.
-The exhibition is the manifestation of a year-long collaborative effort between the two artists comprised of four multimedia installations and one pastel work by Liv.
-There will be two opportunities to view a live performance by Nsingo in response to Liv's pieces: May 7 and May 8.
+Coinciding with the 56th Venice Biennale, contemporary artist Lena Liv and dancer/choreographer Lindy Nsingo present Dancing Makes Me Joyful on May 7th-August 15th, at Palazzo Flangini, on the Canal Grande in Venice.
+The exhibition is the manifestation of a year-long collaborative effort between the female artists comprised of four multimedia installations and one pastel work by Liv.
+There will be two opportunities to view a live performance by Nsingo in response to Liv's pieces (May 7th and May 8th).
 Two monitors will be situated in the exhibition space; one depicting Liv's process as she independently constructs her work, the other as documentation of Nsingo's performance which initiated this artistic investigation.
 Neons will also be installed around the city reverberating the name of the show, Dancing Makes Me Joyful.
-In the spring of 2014, Liv arranged a meeting at Villa di Corliano in Tuscany with Nsingo to explore the concepts of dance that investigate the reciprocal interaction of body in motion, the world, and human beings.
+In the spring of 2014, Liv arranged a meeting at Villa di Corliano in Tuscany with Nsingo to explore the concepts of dance that investigates the reciprocal interaction of body in motion, the world, and human beings.
 Nsingo responded to the space with a choreographed dance.
-The results are several new works by Liv, which demonstrate the return of beauty as a fulcrum of art after the crisis of postmodernism. "[Her new works explore the concept of dance as a form of] thought through various materials and languages.
-For her, the dancer, hovering in space, goes beyond the commonplace gesture to touch the universality of our being," writes Angela Madesani.
+The ultimate results are several new works by Liv, which demonstrate the return of beauty as a fulcrum of art after the crisis of postmodernism.
+"Lena Liv, through various materials and languages, explores the concept of dance as a form of thought.
+The dancer, hovering in space, goes beyond the commonplace gesture to touch the universality of our being". writes Angela Madesani.
 Madesani writes: